Whether you’re launching a new site, or planning to re-platform your existing digital branch, Unilog has nine ways sales staff can help

 As an eCommerce and content services provider, a common challenge we hear from our customers is their sales team’s reluctance to embrace their digital sales channel.
 For wholesale distributors, this especially holds true as their reps argue they’ve thrived for decades with their strictly offline business model of face-to-face interactions and phone orders.
 Moreover, some sales reps feel threatened by new technology and pressured to change their conventional methods.

-I recently hosted a webinar to address this concern and to share what Unilog has learned from working with so many successful companies in the eCommerce space.
+We recently hosted a webinar to address this concern and to share what Unilog has learned from working with so many successful companies in the eCommerce space.
 The truth of the matter is a digital branch benefits your salespeople just as much as the rest of your organization.
 If you show them its capabilities, explain its value, and provide profitable results, you have a much better chance of getting them to support your eCommerce efforts.

-Today I’m going to share specific ways you can get your sales team behind your eCommerce efforts – whether you’re launching for the first time or re-platforming an existing site.
+Today we’re going to share specific ways you can get your sales team behind your eCommerce efforts – whether you’re launching for the first time or re-platforming an existing site.
 To help garner your sales team’s support, get them involved in your eCommerce initiative from the start, and continue their engagement well after you’ve launched your site.

 Getting sales involved before site launch